scommons/scommons-client/README.md

 sbt clean test
 ```

-### How to Run Showcase/Demo server locally
+### How to Run Showcase/Demo locally

-Please, see the README.md in [scommons-showcase](https://github.com/scommons/scommons-showcase) project page.
+Please, see the README.md in [showcase](https://github.com/scommons/scommons-client/showcase) sub-project page.

 ## Documentation